National Weather Service United States Department of Commerce

 WSR3 WSR3 scope

 This was our first radar, called a WSR-3, which went into service on February 20, 1962.
 The radar was normally used in a completely dark room -- the lights are on here for the sake of the photograph.
 The photo shows meteorologist Paul Hunt at the controls in 1972.
 See the fuzzy southwest-northeast line near the center of the scope?
 That is what a line of thunderstorms looked like on the WSR-3's display.
-Compare it to the radar pictures from the 88-D shown at the bottom of the page!
+Compare it to the radar pictures from the 88-D shown at the bottom of this page!

 74C console 74C Huddleston